 If you’ve experienced bleeding between your regular periods, you’re probably wondering if it’s anything to worry about.
 One possibility is that it’s ovulation spotting.

 But what is ovulation spotting?
 And what does it mean?
 The good news is that it’s usually nothing to worry about.

 Ovulation spotting or ovulation bleeding as it’s sometimes referred to, is a light bleed that occurs around the time of ovulation each month, when the ovaries release an egg.
 Typically, the bleeding only lasts a day or two.

-Usually, the light spotting will be more pink in colour, as this is a sign that the blood is mixed with cervical fluid which women usually produce more of during ovulation.
-However, it can be more red in colour too.
+Usually, the light spotting will be pinker in colour, as this is a sign that the blood is mixed with cervical fluid which women usually produce more of during ovulation.
+However, it can be redder in colour too.
 It’s certainly very different to your usual menstrual bleeding and will be much lighter and different in colour.